juju/juju-gui-charm/README.md

   Use it only if the charm is deployed on a precise machine.
 * The legacy server only provides features 1-4 from the list above.
 This means bundle deployments, timed authentication tokens and local charms are not available when using the legacy configuration.
+Also changing the default port where the server is listening is not supported on the legacy server.

 ## Contacting the Developers ##